 - More Choices for Natural Colors

-Candymakers don’t need to feel blue—they now have an option for natural dye instead of synthetic if they want a blue candy.
-Find out where it comes from.
+Candymakers don’t need to feel blue—they now have an option for natural dye in a blue candy.

 - Candy Chromatography